sanketss84/sanketss84.github.io/articles/20230309-ender3-s1-pro-get-rid-of-fine-threads-of-filament.md

 > 1. appended with time stamps to the end
 > 2. corrected in place, if earlier documentation was incorrect

 The Ender 3 S1 PRO is a fine printer but there is so much to learn about 3D Printing to get the perfect print and to find answers you need to calibrate it well.
-My printer was printing well layer by layer but it was leaving this fine threads
+My printer was printing just fine, layer by layer but it was leaving this fine threads. while they can be easily removed by hand but I wanted to find ways I could handle this with slicer options and so I decided to dig more.

 ![](/assets/img/s1-pro/s1pro-fine-threads-query-sm.jpg)

 ## retraction test findings
+When its anything related to stringing or threads in prints the first place that we should look into is retraction settings and thats where I started.
-I have documented my retraction test findings here [ender3 s1 pro - findings - retraction tests](/articles/20230309-ender3-s1-pro-retraction-test) in great detail with summary of suggestions from various communities and will contine to add all my findings here.
+I have documented my retraction test findings here [ender3 s1 pro - findings - retraction tests](/articles/20230309-ender3-s1-pro-retraction-test) in great detail with summary of suggestions from various communities and will continue to add all my findings in the article.

 ## references